 The Dutch economic network in the GCC countries consists of the embassies in Riyadh (Saudi Arabia), Abu Dhabi (UAE), Muscat (Oman), Doha (Qatar, in Dutch) and Kuwait City (Kuwait, Bahrain), and the consulate-general in Dubai (UAE).

 We offer services to assist Dutch companies, entrepreneurs and knowledge institutions in exploring opportunities within WEF and beyond.
 These services focus on providing market information, identifying potential partners and advising you about setting up a business.

 In addition to water, energy and food, various growth sectors such as finance, logistics, aviation, communications, healthcare and tourism provide interesting business opportunities.

 The Gulf Cooperation Council (GCC)

-The Gulf Cooperation Council (GCC) is a political and economic union of Arab states bordering the Gulf.
-It was established in 1981 and its 6 members are the United Arab Emirates, Saudi Arabia, Qatar, Oman, Kuwait and Bahrain.
+The GCC is the political and economic union of Arab states bordering the Gulf.
+It was established in 1981.
+Its six members are the United Arab Emirates, Saudi Arabia, Qatar, Oman, Kuwait and Bahrain.

 A large number of Dutch companies, both multinationals and SMEs, is already doing business in the region.
 Increasingly, this is done with a local presence and country visits.
 Trade missions, economic diplomacy initiatives, delegations and joint submissions for exhibitions are organized from the Netherlands to the GCC countries.